Robert GODES

 transformer).
 Pulse amplitude determines the rate of

-upper limits to this function and care should be taken to not
+are upper limits to this function and care should be taken to

-than this will cause destruction of a palladium core.
-The above
+less than this will cause destruction of a palladium core.
+The

-number was found under conditions of loading current RMS values
+above number was found under conditions of loading current RMS

 [0120] In an open container the lower end of effective loading

-consideration of total electrical heating of the core and how it
+in consideration of total electrical heating of the core and

-is mounted in the electrolytic solution.
-For example, the ends
+how it is mounted in the electrolytic solution.
+For example,

-of the core should be insulated to prevent the solution from
+the ends of the core should be insulated to prevent the

-attacking the support structure, to prevent the support
+solution from attacking the support structure, to prevent the

-structure from absorbing the loading energy, and to prevent the
+support structure from absorbing the loading energy, and to

 [0122] This voltage allows the quantum current magnitude to be

-isolation between the quantum current and the loading current.
+maintain isolation between the quantum current and the loading

-Using a center tapped magnetic device to couple the Quantum
+current.
+Using a center tapped magnetic device to couple the

-current energy to the core allows the core to be uniformly
+Quantum current energy to the core allows the core to be

-loaded.
-It is important to select a core able to handle the 500
+uniformly loaded.
+It is important to select a core able to

-MHz and above frequency content of effective quantum compression
+handle the 500 MHz and above frequency content of effective

 [0123] RF transmission line transformers (TLTs) with a

-T8 of FIG. 3C is using Indiana General Q1 type material Part
+reactor T8 of FIG. 3C is using Indiana General Q1 type

-number F626-12.
-The transformer is wound with a 4-turn primary
+material Part number F626-12.
+The transformer is wound with a

-demonstration reactor uses source switched FETs in a half-bridge
+SPN LITZ.
+The demonstration reactor uses source switched FETs

 Additional Implementations

-a porous ceramic structure such as those offered by Foster
+using a porous ceramic structure such as those offered by

-porosity as well as the net shape can be specified.
-This
+shape of the porosity as well as the net shape can be

-material could be plated with the desired core material.
-It is
+specified.
+This material could be plated with the desired core

-believed that the best results using this type material would be
+material.
+It is believed that the best results using this type

-achieved with a porosity designed to provide a uniform cross
+material would be achieved with a porosity designed to provide

 [0125] One aspect of the present invention, alluded to in the